-Statute of limitations reform is the one tried and true means that will identify the many hidden child predators, who are grooming other children right now.
-The "window" in California led to the public identification of over 300 perpetrators previously unidentified.
+Statute of limitations reform is the one tried and true means that will identify the many hidden child predators who are grooming children in Hawaii right now.
+The window in California led to the public identification of over 300 perpetrators previously unidentified.
 Delaware also enacted a window, which has led to the public identification of dozens of perpetrators previously hidden.
-Given that most child perpetrators abuse many children over the course of their lives, 9 window legislation does far more than create justice for victims in the past.
+Given that most child perpetrators abuse many children over the course of their lives, 11 window legislation does far more than create justice for victims in the past.
 It also forestalls future abuse of today's children.

-The Catholic bishops often argue that window legislation is unconstitutional on the theory that it "targets" the Church.
-This bill and all window bills introduced in any other state do not target any particular perpetrator or organization.
-A federal trial court in the Ninth Circuit has upheld the California window against such an argument.
+SOL reform has very few detractors other than the Catholic bishops, who have misleadingly argued that window legislation is unconstitutional on the theory that it "targets" the Church.
+Window legislation does not target any particular perpetrator or organization.
+A federal trial court in the Ninth Circuit persuasively upheld the California window against such an argument.
 See Melanie H. v.
 Defendant Doe, No. 04-1596-WQH-(WMc), slip op.
 (S.D.
 Cal.
 Dec.
 20, 2005).